jengelh/libhx/doc/socket_functions.rst

 	``AI_PASSIVE``, then using ``HX_socket_from_env`` looks in the environment for a matching socket to pick up, and otherwise uses the first result from getaddrinfo to create a new socket.
 Upon error, a negative errno value is returned.

+``HX_local_listen``
+	The function creates a local system-specific socket.
+Using ``HX_socket_from_env``, it will attempt to pick up a matching socket from the environment, and otherwise create a new socket.
+Upon error, a negative errno value is returned.

 ``HX_socket_from_env``